 There are several ways to adopt a child or sibling group through Presbyterian Children’s Homes and Services (PCHAS).
-Learn which program works best for you, and contact an adoption specialist in your area with any questions.
+Learn which program works best for you, and contact a maternity and adoption specialist in your area with any questions.

 - Voluntary (Infant Adoption)